General Terms and Conditions for Skillz Middle East and www.skillzme.com

 15.3 The remuneration is due upon the rendering of the services, subject to any contractually agreed payment plan.
 When the remuneration is due, the supplier submits the corresponding invoice.
 Value added tax shall be indicated separately in the invoice.

-15.5 Late payment will result in a late payment handling charge of minimum 150 AED or 1% of the invoice value per week.
+15.5 Late payment will result in a late payment handling charge of minimum 150 AED or 1% of the invoice value per week or monthly bank overdraft charges.

 16.1 The parties shall treat all facts and information confidentially that are neither obvious nor generally accessible.
 In cases of doubt, facts and information shall be treated confidentially.
 The parties undertake to take all economically reasonable and technically and organizationally possible measures to ensure that confidential facts and information are effectively protected from access and knowledge by unauthorized parties.